Complete video streaming solution with DASH and HLS support, DRM encryption, and cloud storage integration

 ->save('/var/media/hls-stream.m3u8');

-It's crucial to secure your encryption keys on your website.
-Here are some methods:
+It's crucial to secure your encryption keys on your website:

-You can add subtitles to a HLS stream using subtitle method.
+You can add subtitles to HLS streams using the subtitle method:

 use Streaming\HLSSubtitle;